joshka/bevy_ratatui/README.md

 # Bevy_ratatui

 An experiment using Ratatui from within a Bevy app.
+Note that this library is explicitly unstable and will break compatibility between 0.x versions.

-The goal of this was not to do any rendering / 3D / etc. in the terminal, but just to see how useful it is to use the bevy concepts for apps.
+The goal of this (at least to start) is not to do any rendering / 3D / etc. in the terminal, but just to see how useful it is to use the bevy concepts for apps.
+This may change over time.

-Demonstrates:

-- Resource for the terminal (wrapped in a `Context` struct)
+## Example app

+This app demonstrates:

+- Using the `RatatuiContext` resource to draw widgets to the terminal
 - ScheduleRunnerPlugin to run the app loop
-- Events to communicate
+- Using `Event`s to communicate
-- States to handle changing from one state to another (e.g. positive to negative)

-Run the example app:
+- Handling `State`s to add logic that runs on transition (e.g. changing the background color when going from Negative to Positive in a simple counter app)

 ```shell
 cargo run --example demo